The Input File

 shake-iter = {uint+} -> 20

-With the shake-iter keyword the user can specify the maximum number of iteration until the convergence of the bond-lengths should be reached within the shake algorithm.
+keyword the user can specify the maximum number of iterations until the convergence of the bond lengths should be reached within the shake algorithm.

 default value = 20